 FL were used-grouped under knowledge in FL, financial attitude, and financial behaviour.
-Because all the indicators are binary, it is predicted that FI will have a minimum value of 0 and a maximum value of 14 (where 0 indicates low FI and 14 indicates high FI), and FL will have a minimum value of 0 and a maximum value of 10 (where 0 implies low FL and 10 implies high FL).
+Because all the indicators are binary, it is predicted that FI will have a minimum value of 0 and a maximum value of 14 (where 0 indicates low FI and 14 indicates high FI), and FL will have a minimum value of 0 and a maximum value of 0 and a maximum value of 10 (where 0 implies low FL and 10 implies high FL).